News Breakfast: Fill-in presenters

-Current presenters who have been fill-in hosts or co-hosts of News Breakfast in recent times include Madeleine Morris, Mary Gearin, James Glenday, David Speers, Ali Moore, Bridget Brennan, Stephanie Ferrier, Catherine Murphy, Nour Haydar, Iskhandar Razak, Fauziah Ibrahim and Emma Rebellato.
+Current presenters who have been fill-in hosts or co-hosts of News Breakfast in recent times include Emma Rebellato, Stephanie Ferrier, Stephanie March, David Speers, Catherine Murphy, Margaret Paul, Iskhandar Razak and Daniel Ziffer.

+Current presenters who have been fill-in hosts or co-hosts of Weekend Breakfast in recent times include Kathryn Robinson, Thomas Oriti, Greg Jennett, Dan Bourchier, Nick Dole, Richard Davies and Micheal Tetlow.

 Fill-in presenters for other roles: